shiningjustice/check-the-fridge-client/README.md

 ## Notes for Phoebe
 * I think the results stuff is good, except for how to pass the params/ how to get the server to render the right stuff.

-* plus button isn't showing up when decreasing... have to refresh the page for it to show up (i thought the <li> would rerender when state is updated?

 * set up tests

 To do: Remove categories: breakfast, pet/baby, add (Frozen) to meat

 ### Notes for next commit
-finalize increments too

 ## Available Scripts